Documentation

 Using custom lookups in workflows

 You can use custom lookups in workflows as a way of invoking pre-defined associations when performing automations.
-For example, when performing team assignment in a workflow, you can use a custom lookup record to automatically assign a specific team to all requests that were raised against a specific catalog item.
+For example, when performing a team assignment in a workflow, you can use a custom lookup record to automatically assign a specific team to all requests that were raised against a specific catalog item.
 This is because the record contains an association between the catalog item and the team.

 To use a custom lookup in a workflow: